metaplex-foundation/metaplex-android/README.md

 }
 ```

 NFTs retrieved via `findAllByMintList` will not have their JSON metadata loaded because this would require one request per NFT.
 This could be inefficient if you provide a long list of mint addresses.
-Additionally, you might want to fetch this on-demand, as the NFTs are displayed on your web app, for instance.
+Additionally, you might want to fetch these on-demand, as the NFTs are displayed on your web app, for instance.

 Thus, if you want to load the JSON metadata of an NFT, you may do this like so.